Education & Outreach

 IDIES makes its data available to students and teachers, with interactive standards-based lesson plans for teaching science, math, and technology at the middle school, high school, and college levels.
 See the links below for the sites where the lesson plans are hosted.

-- The SkyServer site of the Sloan Digital Sky Survey gives you access to complete data for hundreds of millions of stars and galaxies.
+The SkyServer site of the Sloan Digital Sky Survey provides access to complete data for hundreds of millions of stars and galaxies.
 The site includes visualization tools and educational projects for learning science through the sky.

-IDIES participates in the annual Physics Fair at the JHU Department of Physics and Astronomy.
+JHU Homewood Campus, Baltimore, MDIDIES participates in the annual Physics Fair at the JHU Department of Physics and Astronomy.
 A team of IDIES volunteers host an exhibit booth that is always a big hit at the event.
-Some of the past hands-on activities that we’ve demonstrated with the hundreds of young attendees have been a three-dimensional fly-through of the Universe created by former IDIES member Miguel Aragon y Calvo.
+Some of the past hands-on activities that we’ve demonstrated with the hundreds of young attendees have been a three-dimensional fly-through of the Universe created by former IDIES member Miguel A. Aragon-Calvo.
 Other activities included a scaled-model of the Earth and Moon, and a build-your-own spectrograph activity.

 For more details on the event, visit the Physics and Astronomy departments Physics Fair page.